The CONSTITUTION of

 The treasurer shall receive the money of the church, keeping separate account of each fund.
 The treasurer shall deposit or invest the funds and pay the bills as directed by the Board of Trustees, of which he/she is a standing member.
 The treasurer shall make a detailed report of the receipts and expenditures for the annual meeting.
 Accounts shall be audited by auditors appointed by the Board of Trustees when necessary.
 Also: Article IX

-This board shall be responsible to provide a plan and vision for all Christian education of the church; and to direct the related activities towards that vision.
-The board shall appoint and replace teachers and AWANA leaders; and account for the funds of both the Sunday School and AWANA separately.
-The Board of Christian Education shall consist of the Sunday School Superintendent, AWANA Commander(s), one non-voting appointee from the Board of Deacons and Deaconesses, and two elected members.
+This board shall be responsible to provide vision for all Christian education for the children and youth of the church and to direct the related activities towards that vision.
+These ministries shall include (but are not limited to): Awana, children Sunday school classes, vacation Bible school, children’s Christmas program, and nursery.
+The board shall appoint and replace Sunday children’s school teachers and Awana leaders.
+This board, along with the Board of Adult Christian Education, shall account for funds for both the combined Christian education boards and Awana separately.
+The Board of Children’s Christian Education shall consist of the Director of Christian Education, the Awana Commander(s), one non-voting appointee from the Board of Deacons and Deaconesses and three elected members.
 One shall be elected annually.
 The board shall select its own chairperson, secretary, and treasurer.
 The board shall meet at least nine times a year.

 The board shall be responsible for organizing the people, the facilities, and communications needed for church sponsored events as outlined in the BOC calendar.
 The board shall coordinate activities such as: potlucks, decorations, annual church picnic, pastor appreciation, graduation, Mother’s Day and Father’s Day celebrations.
 The board shall be responsible for keeping a historical record of the activities of the church.
 The board shall select its own chairperson and secretary.
 The board shall consist of one Board of Deacon and Deaconess Appointee and six elected members.
 Three of whom, shall be elected annually.